On the brink of famine

 Families in Yemen urgently need your help.
-Six years of terrifying conflict has destroyed lives, livelihoods and forced millions of people to flee their homes.
-As a result, over 24 million people depend on aid to survive.
-The country is once again on the brink of famine.
+8 years of terrifying conflict has destroyed lives, livelihoods and forced millions of people to flee their homes.
+As a result, more than 24 million people depend on aid to survive.

 A donation from you will help people

 Survive today with safe, clean water cash and food

 We have provided over 3 million people with access to safe, clean water and are providing cash assistance and food vouchers to the most vulnerable.

 Prepare for tomorrow Getting water systems working again

 Oxfam has rehabilitated water systems in a number of rural communities in western Yemen, providing more than 125,000 vulnerable people with safe drinking water.